princeadeyeye/solidity-template/README.md

 This is a GitHub template, which means you can reuse it as many times as you want.
 You can do that by clicking the "Use this template" button at the top of the page.

+##  Voting

+The idea is to create one contract per ballot, providing a short name for each option.
+Then the creator of the contract who serves as chairperson will give the right to vote to each address individually.

+The persons behind the addresses can then choose to either vote themselves or to delegate their vote to a person they trust.

+At the end of the voting time, winningProposal() will return the proposal with the largest number of votes

+##  Additional improvements

+Currently, many transactions are needed to assign the rights to vote to all participants.
+Can you think of a better way?

 ## Usage

 ### Pre Requisites